- Brown, David

 From the 11th green, you trek up to the 12th tee for another short par four playing across the 4th fairway.
-The tee shot on 13 crosses the 3rd.
+The tee shot on the 13th crosses the 3rd.
 From here you make your way to another elevated tee where the 14th is a do-or-die carry over no man’s land to a generous fairway.
 The second shot is to a green draped across the hillside that runs away from you.

 From the 14th, it is all downhill - literally and figuratively.
 The 15th is a more dramatic version of the 7th, both of which would benefit from some thinning of the trees surrounding.

 The 16th plays downhill over land and brush from where it will be impossible to find your ball.
 If you carry the brush and miss cars using the road which crosses the fairway you may well find yourself on the green.
 Victorian in design it is cut from the hillside without any shaping of any description.
-The penultimate and closing holes are nothing of note.
+The penultimate and closing hole are nothing of note.

 Painswick Golf Club is a conundrum.
 It contains perhaps the worst opening hole in golf and one of the best long par three’s in the 6th.
 Tom Doak calls it awkward if not downright crazy to play - then includes it as one of his Gourmet Choice.
 The questionable opening and closing holes with an astonishing stretch in between are perhaps metaphoric for the range of quality you see in the holes themselves.
 At 4800 yards from the tips and a par of 67, it doesn’t make much sense.
-The whole endeavour is puzzling, which seems to be the point
+The whole endeavour is puzzling, which seems to be the point!

 This course features in these collections.
 Click an icon to view the entire set.

 Everything you need to know before you go!